 Thank you for visiting Wicked Armor and taking an interest in my work.
-I have been creating costumes and props for the past 11 years, meticulously perfecting my techniques, and I am grateful to everyone who has supported me on my journey.
-Thank you!
+I have been creating costumes and making art most of my life, and I am grateful to everyone who has supported me on my journey.
+Thank you! -Robert Rodgers - Artist

 My creative interests are varied, but costuming and replicas are a primary passion.
 I can rarely watch a film or play a videogame without finding new inspirations, and I want to make them exist in the real world.
 I have an absolute passion for solving technical, artistic problems, and there are always new technical challenges in sculpture and costuming.

-I started making costumes as a teenager with help from mom and began selling my work frequently around 2004 from my college apartment.
-I turned my hobby into full-time work around 2006 and expanded to a home-based studio in 2008.
+I started making costumes as a teenager with help from mom, began selling my work around 2004 from my college apartment, and expanded to a home-based studio in 2006.
 I built a studio and shops in my backyard where I work today.

 In school, I majored in Fine Art and then Physics, and I have a family with Melanie, Liam, Ella (our Pomeranian), Koopa (our giant tortoise), and lots of koi fish and other animals.

-Hobbies: anything creative, exploring nature, canoeing, creative writing, physics, programming, drawing, piano, home improvement projects, videogames, reading.
+Hobbies: my work, anything creative, exploring nature, canoeing, writing, physics, programming, drawing, music, home improvement projects, videogames, reading

 About the Workshop